tokcum/tokcum.github.io/_posts/2021-01-17-database-first-step.markdown

 To cut short: I've chosen Rust for the complete stack.
 It might sound like a strongly opinionated choice, but there are good reasons for this commitment.
 In 2020, I wrote a report about Rust's relevance in secure software development for my employer.
 Unfortunately I'm not able to disclose the full report here.
 However, my personal conclusion is that Rust is the way to go.
-My first experiments with

-(1) [Seed][seed-rs.org_seed-project-site] in the front end,

-(2) [Actix][actix.rs_actix-project-site] as the runtime of the application server and

-(3) [Sqlx][github.com_sqlx-repo] to interface with the database

-were very promising, and despite the steep learning curve a lot of fun.
+My first experiments with WebAssembly in the front end, Actix as the runtime of the application server and Sqlx to interface with the database were very promising, and despite the steep learning curve a lot of fun.
 Just as a
 reminder: this is still a project with a strong focus on learning.

 # Business Model